 As a general rule of thumb, if the rent rate of a New York borough is high, then the storage unit cost would also be steep.
 Rated from most expensive to least expensive.
 Here are New York City’s five boroughs:

 Time is another factor that affects the cost of the storage units.
 Most commonly, storage units are rented out on a month-to-month basis and as the months of storage increase, so does the cost.
 However, different movers offer different kinds of discounts.
 Some might offer the first month free of cost and charge for the 2 months.
 Some offer a combined discounted package of 3-months, 6-months, or for a year.
 The time duration is a flexible factor and allows the customers to choose an option that is best suited to their needs.
-There are also long-term storage units that can provide you a substantial amount of security in knowing you have longevity in securely storing your precious items.

 Once you begin the process of storing, you’d realize you might need some more things along the way.
 Many storage services have these add-ons that save you from arranging those things yourself.
 For instance, you might need packing supplies for the storage as well as packing bins.
 If your belongings are particularly heavy, then you might even need to hire movers and laborers to carry your belongings.
 If you choose to utilize the services of the storage company and buy from them then your cost will add up.